 Continue down Miller Road to the Crippen Park trail head on the left and enter the park here.
 This is the top of the old Alder Grove Trail.

 At one time, charming summer cottages lined the many trails in this area.
 The paths were named Spruce Crescent, Hemlock Hill, Alder Grove and Alder Trail.
 The forest bustled with happy sounds and movement of the happy vacationers who passed delightful days on Bowen.
 Children explore the woods and streams, played games, fished and swam.

 The Japanese Bridge

-Koga, the gardener employed by Captain Cates, and his crew built the graceful Japanese style bridge that spanned Killarney Creek at the top of the falls.
+Around 1914 the Terminal Steamship Company works foreman, Mr Koga and his crew built the graceful Japanese style bridge that spanned Killarney Creek at the top of the falls.
 Known locally as the Humpty Bridge, it connected with the Bridle Path, rustic, cedar rail-lined walkway that ran along-side the creek to the outlet of Deep Bay.